A Message from the Executive Director

 Children and youth with a CASA volunteer have significantly higher levels of hope.

 CASA volunteers spend many hours with the children, building rapport and getting to know their favorite things, their dreams, and their fears.
 CASA volunteers communicate with everyone involved in the case and help facilitate services needed by the children, visits with appropriate family members including parents and siblings, and ensure their educational and medical needs are completed.
+Volunteers give of their time and heart to ensure the county’s children have an independent voice in their court case, and also that their CASA kids know they are more than just a case number.
+That they are loved and valued.

-CASA for Hunt County
+— Lori Cope, Executive Director, CASA for Hunt County